khalido/blog/content/post/PyConAu2018.md

 - **App:** Flask to take photo and predict image
 - an important part of learning is to make something end to end. take a simple problem and make a app for it

+**takeaway:** this was suprisingly easy for something which sounds so complex. build my own mini app using keras and flask

 ## Hello to the World in 8 Web Frameworks (Micro, Batteries Included & Async)

 > We’ll start with the current crop of microframeworks, showing how to achieve the same task in each, before progressing to “Batteries included” and then the more specialised async frameworks.
 For developers who perhaps have only used a single framework or even none at all, this talk gives them an opportunity to get out and explore the world (of web frameworks) and broaden their horizons, with plenty of Jules Verne inspired fun along the way. [#](https://2018.pycon-au.org/talks/45282-hello-to-the-world-in-8-web-frameworks-micro-batteries-included-async/)